dtcenter/MET/docs/Users_Guide/config_options.rst

 * "filter"

-  To filter out the STAT or TCMPR lines matching the job filtering criteria specified below and using the optional arguments below.
+  To filter out the STAT lines matching the job filtering criteria specified below and using the optional arguments below.
   The output STAT lines are written to the file specified using the "-dump_row" argument.